Beautiful Cape Cod Home with New Improved Price!

 This exceptional home on historic Park Avenue has lots of upgrades that include updated baths, ABC windows and siding and a great room that has a wall of windows & doors out to the patio and large back yard.
 The home features a large living room with original fireplace, a generous sized primary bedroom and lots of built-ins & storage throughout the home.
-List price includes a $5,000 flooring allowance.
+Carpet on the main floor has been removed to expose the hardwood floors.
+Once refinished the floors will be gorgeous!
 To view this property for sale in Morris, MN call American Eagle Realty today at 320.589.4200 to set up your showing.

 From Wikipedia, the free encyclopedia